bbauska/zombiePolitics/README.md

 fear.
-Such a culture loses its moral compass, sanctions cruel polices that produce mas­ sive human suffering and disposability, and in the end becomes unable to entertain those norms or shared conditions that make human life possible, that apprehend the dignity of human life or offer the political and moral frameworks “to guard against injury and violence."13 Under such circumstances, individual rights, protections, and civil liberties disappear as the most barbaric state-sanctioned practices are carried out with only minor opposition registered by the American people.
+Such a culture loses its moral compass, sanctions cruel polices that produce mas­ sive human suffering and disposability, and in the end becomes unable to entertain those norms or shared conditions that make human life possible, that apprehend the dignity of human life or offer the political and moral frameworks "to guard against injury and violence."13 Under such circumstances, individual rights, protections, and civil liberties disappear as the most barbaric state-sanctioned practices are carried out with only minor opposition registered by the American people.
 Zombie lan­